Principle 2 - Structure the Board to add value

 Directors receive regular presentations by management and external advisers regarding sector, fund, and industry specific trends.
 Non-Executive Directors are encouraged to seek additional information from management as necessary.

-Non-Executive Directors also attend property tours and are encouraged to pursue professional development opportunities at the Group’s expense.
+Non-Executive Directors are actively involved in inspections of Dexus properties both collectively and individually and are encouraged to pursue professional development opportunities at the Group’s expense.

 Should a Non-Executive Director wish to seek independent professional advice that they believe is necessary to discharge their responsibility as a director, the matter is initially referred to the Chair.
 Where the Chair determines it is appropriate that advice be sought by the Non-Executive Director, Dexus will pay for such advice.